andyg7/EncodingLib/README.md

 look at and manipulate.
 Of course, with encoding comes decoding.
 Decoding is simply the process of translating the encoded file back to it's true original contents.

+### Why did I build this?
+To learn about how binary files get encoded. e.g. files after being encrypted often get encoded in hex/base64

 ### Schemes supported
 - Base64 (https://en.wikipedia.org/wiki/Base64)
 - Hex (https://en.wikipedia.org/wiki/Hexadecimal)